cyberark/conjur-puppet/README.md

 }
 ```

-Conjur will automatically add the annotation `puppet: true` to the Conjur host
+Conjur automatically adds the annotation `puppet: true` to the Conjur host
 identities of all nodes using this Puppet module to bootstrap identity with
 `host_factory_token`.